Installing an Anchor

 • Require up to 10 Mbit bandwidth (it currently requires much less)

-# Hardware specifications
+# Hardware Specifications

 There are two supported hardware models for RIPE Atlas Anchors: